Zimbabwe declares El Nino drought a national disaster

 - Oops!Something went wrong.Please try again later.

-Zimbabwe declared drought a national disaster on Wednesday, with President Emmerson Mnangagwa saying the country needed $2 billion in aid to help millions of people who are going hungry.
+Zimbabwe declared drought a national disaster on Wednesday, with President Emmerson Mnangagwa saying the country needs $2 billion in aid to help millions of people who are going hungry.

 A severe dry spell induced by the El Nino weather pattern is wreaking havoc across southern Africa.